christophebedard/instrument-attribute-gcc-plugin/README.md

 ## Build

-This assumes `gcc` 7.4.0, but it probably works with other versions as well.
+This has been tested with `gcc` 7.4.0, but it probably works with other versions as well.

 Download plugin headers.